Skip to Content

 Sarma

-Sarma is a dish of Turkish origins that consists of a filling surrounded by leaves or leafy vegetables.
-There are many variations of sarma but typical fillings include minced meat, rice or bulgur, various herbs, seasonings, red pepper, paprika, ground sumac or tomato sauce.
+Sarma, commonly known in the English-speaking world as stuffed vine leaves, is a dish of Turkish origin that consists of a rice, meat or vegetable filling, wrapped in vine, cabbage or other leafy vegetables like swiss chard.
+There are many variations of sarma but typical fillings include minced meat, rice or bulgur, seasoned with herbs, red pepper, paprika, ground sumac and tomato sauce.

 Ayran